elyesnasri/googlepwapp/README.md

-# Your first Progressive Web App Code Lab
+# Your first Progressive Web App Codelab

-These are the resource files needed for the [Your first Progressive Web App][codelab] code lab from Google.
+These are the resource files needed for the [Your first Progressive Web App][codelab] codelab from Google.

 This is a work in progress, if you find a mistake, please [file an issue][git-issue].
 Thanks!